OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A scenic place in the Paphos region is the secluded Pomos, home to untouched landscapes and unspoilt beaches.
 To reach it, drive north from Polis Chrysochou along the coast.
 The half hour journey offers striking views of the sea, and if you get peckish on your drive, stop for a toasted sandwich at Koulla’s caravan, which also has a view of the coast.
 Koulla’s snacks are renowned here and a typical order is a halloumi, lountza, cucumber and tomato sandwich or the fully loaded ‘mix’, which also includes sausage, roast beef and bacon.

 Many locals choose Pomos for their holidays, yet the beaches tend to be fairly empty, so you can enjoy them; choose between Tpoulorotsos beach, Paradise beach or Kanalli beach.
-Paradise beach has a quirky beach bar nearby called Paradise Place, which organises a reggae and a jazz festival every August (17–18 this year).
+Paradise beach has a quirky beach bar nearby called Paradise Place, which organises a reggae and a jazz festival every August.
 Other points of interest include the harbour, dotted with fresh fish taverns, and the the museum of Natural History, so there will be plenty to fill your time in Pomos without bumping into too many people.

 One of the most remote places you can venture to in Cyprus is the pebbly coast of Kato Pyrgos.
 Although it forms part of the Nicosia District, this coastline is only accessible via Pomos, Paphos, as a result of the division of the island.
 The winding road from Pomos and the distance from the main towns put off some of the crowds, but make this an ideal spot for those seeking some time away from the tourist spots.
 Rent a house or stay at a hotel and enjoy some of the music nights that happen over the summer in the village square.
 While you’re there, be sure to visit the 110-year-old oak tree which is the pride and joy of Kato Pyrgos.